EMDR Treatment for Anxiety: What Is It and Why Does It Work?

 You're Not Alone.
 We're Here to Help.

-EMDR for Anxiety: How it Works
+EMDR Treatment for Anxiety: How it Works

-EMDR works by directing eye movements while imagining distressing scenarios and shifting your attention toward more positive thoughts, causing anxiety to dissipate.
+EMDR treatment works by directing eye movements while imagining distressing scenarios and shifting your attention toward more positive thoughts, causing anxiety to dissipate.

-While EMDR is rising in popularity within the mental health community, it has not risen to the level of prominence enjoyed by modalities like cognitive behavioral therapy (CBT) and, thus, remains a mystery to many.
+While EMDR treatment is rising in popularity within the mental health community, it has not risen to the level of prominence enjoyed by modalities like cognitive behavioral therapy (CBT) and, thus, remains a mystery to many.
 So how does EMDR work?
 Arkowitz and Lilienfeld explain:

 EMDR therapists ask their clients to hold the memories of anxiety-provoking stimuli—for example, the painful memories of a frightening accident—in their minds.
 While doing so, clients track the therapist’s back-and-forth movements with their eyes, much like a person in an old Hollywood movie following a hypnotist’s swinging pocket watch.